26souravk/PyroFilesStoreBot/README.md

 ### Features:
 - In PM Just Forward or Send any file it will save on Database & give you the Access Link.
 - In Channel Add Bot as Admin with Edit Rights.
 When you will send any file or media in Channel it will Edit the Broadcast Message with Saved Link Button.
-- You can also Broadcast anythings via this Bot.
 - You can also Do Force Sub to a Channel to allow access the Bot.

 ### Demo Bot: